C-Undritz/Pattern-Spiel/TESTING.md

 ## Website Performance:

+Site was tested on the following browsers:
+* Chrome
+* Opera
+* Edge
+* Firefox
+* Safari

+N.B: Internet Explorer was not tested as the site uses ES6 so it's not fully compatible with Internet Explorer builds.

 Chrome Lighthouse score prior to code check and validation, and testing (responsive and functional):

 The following activities were then completed: